 ASC 840 summary

-ASC 840, Leases, is the former lease accounting standard for public and private companies that follow U.S. GAAP (US Generally Accepted Accounting Principles).
+ASC 840, Leases, is the former lease accounting standard for public and private companies that follow US GAAP.
 Under ASC 840, leases were classified as either capital or operating, and the classification significantly impacted the effect the contract had on the company’s financial statements.
 Capital lease classification resulted in a liability that was recorded on a company’s balance sheet, whereas operating leases did not impact the balance sheet.
 Operating leases may have been disclosed in the footnotes of the financial statements, sometimes within the Commitments and Contingencies disclosure.

 Balance sheet recognition for operating leases

 Based on feedback from the investing community, the SEC decided that the accounting presentation of operating leases did not provide true visibility regarding the liability for future lease payments.
 Under ASC 840, operating leases did not impact the balance sheet.
 However, under ASC 842, the future lease payments for operating leases are required to be recognized on the balance sheet.
-As a result, the Federal Accounting Standards Board (FASB), announced the initiative to update the lease accounting standard.
+As a result, FASB announced the initiative to update the lease accounting standard.
 As noted in the exposure draft, “it is important that lease accounting should provide users of financial statements with a complete and understandable picture of an entity’s leasing activities.”

 ASC 840 to ASC 842 transition date